Vishi13/goworking/README.md

 #### Scope

-* End Users should be able to view the goworking tables;
+* Ethiele (Community Manager) should be able to view the goworking tables;
-* End Users should be able to see which chairs are occupied, for who, what company;
+* Ethiele (Community Manager) should be able to see which chairs are occupied, for who, what company;
-* End Users should be able to edit information about chairs, people, companies;
+* Ethiele (Community Manager) should be able to edit information about chairs, people, companies;

 ### v 0.2